lastsymphony/C/README.md

 ## Introduction

-Mangaverse API provides access to manga, manhwa, and manhua data scraped from Komiku.id.
+Komiku API provides access to manga, manhwa, and manhua data scraped from Komiku.id.
 This API allows developers to build applications that can display comics, their details, and chapters for reading.

 ## Base URL